Jafar-97/Frontline-copilot/README.md

 The goal is to showcase decision logic, safety guardrails, escalation behavior, and explainability in a bank-facing AI system.

 AI here guides humans. it does not replace them.
--LLM APIs
--speech-to-text or telephony integrations
--cloud infrastructure or databases
--The goal is to showcase decision logic, safety guardrails, escalation behavior, and explainability in a bank-facing AI system.
--AI here guides humans; it does not replace them.

 ---

 ## Tech Stack